Student exploring his surroundings while studying abroad.

 • These are 30-minute Zoom sessions led by a Study Abroad Advisor (or student assistant) with time for Q&A.

-The “Faculty-Led Programs" info session explores the basics of participating in a Pace Faculty-Led program:
+• This info session explores the basics of participating on a Pace Travel Course:

 • Learn about these Pace Fall/Spring courses taught by Pace professors that feature a 1-3 week study abroad component during January, Spring Break, or Summer